Tapentadol (By mouth)

 Nucynta, Nucynta ERThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to tapentadol, or if you have used an MAO inhibitor (MAOI) such as isocarboxazid, phenelzine, selegiline, tranylcypromine, Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
-Do not use this medicine if you have serious asthma or other breathing problems, or if you have paralytic ileus (blocked bowel).
+Do not use this medicine if you have breathing problems, such as severe asthma, or if you have paralytic ileus.

 How to Use This Medicine: